Properties Of The Classical Action Of Quantum Gravity

 The diagrammatic expansion is an expansion in powers of $\kappa E$, $\kappa |\Lambda |^{1/2}$ and $\kappa m$.
-A truncation of this expansion amounts to discard powers of these quantities larger than some $T$.
+A truncation of the diagrammatic expansion amounts to discard powers of these quantities larger than some $T$.
+Below we concentrate on the gravitational sector, since the matter sector can be treated similarly.
+Moreover, we identify $\Lambda$ and $m^2$.
 Precisely, we classify the contributions as

 where $\bar{\nabla}$ denotes the covariant derivative in the background $ \bar{g}_{\mu \nu }$, and pairs of $\bar{\nabla}$s can also stand for curvature tensors $\bar{R}$.
 The number $c$ is the number of external legs of the diagram (or vertex, at the tree level), while $b$ is the power of (external) momenta and $a$ is the power of $\Lambda $.
 Higher powers of $ \kappa ^{2}\Lambda $ can be generated by radiative corrections and renormalize the parameters $\lambda _{n}$.
 The truncation to order $T$ is obtained discarding the contributions that have